joseph-a-levine/authoring/now/index.md

 Now, in a research position suspended between academia and NGOs, I often work in the opposite direction.
 After weeks of research, data collection, and analysis, we sit down and write.
 Only after producing a report or working paper can we make the slide decks.

 In mid-April, two of my working papers were accepted for presentation at at the American Political Science Association's meeting in October.
-Although my former professor and research advisor S.P.
-Harish has shepherded me through the process for one of these papers, I'll be presenting both of them in Seattle this fall!
+My former professor and research advisor S.P.
+Harish has shepherded me through the process for one of these papers, but I'll be presenting both of them in Seattle this fall!
 Over the next few months, I'll be spending a lot of time getting these two presentations down pat.

 ## Eating <a name="food"></a>